hashicorp/terraform/website/intro/use-cases.html.markdown

 page_title: "Use Cases"
 sidebar_current: "use-cases"
 description: |-
   Learn common use cases for Terraform including managing Heroku apps, self-service clusters, and multi-cloud deployments.
 ---

 # Use Cases

 This page lists a subset of use cases for [Terraform](/intro/index.html).
-Due to its extensible nature, providers and provisioners can be added to further extend Terraform's ability to manipulate resources.

 ## Heroku App Setup

 Heroku is a popular PaaS for hosting web apps.
 Developers create an app, and then attach add-ons, such as a database, or email provider.
 One of the best features is the ability to elastically scale the number of dynos or workers.
 However, most non-trivial applications quickly need many add-ons and external services.

 You can use Terraform to codify the setup required for a Heroku application, ensuring that all the required add-ons are available, but it can go even further: configuring DNSimple to set a CNAME, or setting up Cloudflare as a CDN for the app.
 Best of all, Terraform can do all of this in under 30 seconds without using a web interface.